How to Create Abstract Photos by Using the Hipstamatic App

 My DSLR camera is my companion on some occasions.
 I exchanged a quite heavy Canon Mark II for a much lighter Lumix DMC-GX8 and still, I don’t always feel like carrying it along.

 Yet, my iPhone is always with me.
-And Hipstamatic adds a lot of fun to use the phone for photography.
+And Hipstamatic adds a lot of fun to using the phone for photography.

-I think it’s really funny that with nowadays technique, there is this app that adds dust or extreme vignette to pictures.
-It was a no go in the old days and now it’s allowed!
+I think it’s hilarious that with nowadays techniques, there is this app that adds dust or extreme vignettes to pictures.
+It was a no-go in the old days and now it’s allowed!
 Times sure change!

 What is Hipstamatic?

-When taking pictures directly, you either choose your own combination or let the app make the choice by shaking the phone.
+When taking pictures directly, you either choose your own combination or let the app choose by shaking the phone.
 Every time you shake, a different combination is randomly chosen.
 You only see which combination afterwards when the photo is ready.

 You only have partial control over the result.
 For example, if you choose the lens Lucifer VI and the film DC, you know there will be a huge vignette and a lot of red haze in the picture.
 But you don’t know the exact position or the strength of it.
 For a perfectionist as I am, it’s very surprising that I can appreciate this randomness.